joshpetit/joshpetit/README.md

 -------------------------

-What's up, I'm also here:
+I'm also here:

-- [instagram](https://www.instagram.com/josh.petitma/) - Reach out to me about anything
+- [instagram](https://www.instagram.com/josh.petitma/) - I'm happy to talk, shoot me a dm.
-- [youtube](https://www.youtube.com/channel/UClo6j1DhtvHIKBPcsmCgWlg) - I talk about some cool tech I use and occasionally make cringy, niche tech comedy
+- [youtube](https://www.youtube.com/channel/UClo6j1DhtvHIKBPcsmCgWlg) - I talk about the tech I use and occasionally tech skits.

-I do freelance web & mobile app development, email me at `joshua@petit.dev` with any questions and/or project requests
+I do freelance web & mobile app development, email me at `joshua@petit.dev` with any project requests

-To see the other random things I do, look here: [josh.petit.dev](https://josh.petit.dev).
+To see the other things I do, check here: [josh.petit.dev](https://josh.petit.dev).

-LET'S DO SOMETHING AMAZING